 A major assignment in the course is a survey of recent research on a topic and papers approved by me.
-In groups of two or three, you are expected to deliver a survey presentation and possibly write a short survey paper that 1) describes the problem solved and key ideas suggested in at least three recent research paper and 2) critically evaluates the papers and proposed ideas.
+In groups of two (in some cases, three), you are expected to deliver a survey presentation and possibly write a short survey paper that 1) describes the problem solved and key ideas suggested in at least three recent research papers and 2) critically evaluates the papers and proposed ideas.
 You will prepare a presentation to class on your survey.
 The presentation should be similar to a lecture and should not assume the audience knows the problem beforehand.